Choosing a nursery – checklist for parents

 - Does the nursery look and smell clean?
 It should be reasonably tidy – but do remember that depending on the activity, sometimes rooms can look messy until ‘tidy-up time’!

-- Can you see any obvious hazards, such as sockets without covers, scissors, etc?
+- Can you see any obvious hazards?
 Are fire exits marked and baby gates closed?

 - How are parents kept informed about the nursery?
 Is there a noticeboard, newsletters?
 How can you make a suggestion or complaint?